irias/bolong/README.md

 # Todo

+- command for version
+- command to list files in a backup
 - include/exclude should not apply to directories (and their children files). only to files, the right directories should be restored automatically.
-- user/group in backups. store them.  restore them.

 - is our behaviour correct when restoring to a directory that already has some files?  we currently fail when we try to create a file/directory that already exists.

+- store/restore owner/group of files